-Public information officer: Public information officers (often referred to as "PIOs") and communications experts should be involved early as a part of the outbreak response team when an outbreak is anticipated to be large enough to gain media attention; when communication assistance is needed among agencies; when developing messaging, such as for facilities or for the public; or if other communication needs occur.
+Public information officer: Public information officers (often referred to as "PIOs") and communications experts should be involved early as a part of the outbreak response team when it is anticipated that the outbreak might be large enough to gain media attention, when communication assistance is needed among agencies, when developing messaging, such as for facilities or the public, or if other communication needs occur.

-Legal support: Like public information officers, legal staff should be involved early as a part of the outbreak response team when legal questions are anticipated to arise.
-Legal staff can help with interpreting public health authority and assist in interactions with legal staff in other agencies and healthcare facilities.
+Legal support: Similar to public information officers, legal staff should be involved early as a part of the outbreak response team when it is anticipated that legal questions might arise.
+Legal staff can help with interpreting public health authority and when interacting with legal staff in other agencies and healthcare facilities.

-Emergency preparedness: When a response to an outbreak or infection control breach requires large amounts of agency resources, when media attention can occur, or when establishment of an incident command system (ICS) is under consideration, public health agencies should consider involving emergency preparedness staff.
-Emergency preparedness staff can provide expertise in the emergency response and the ICS as well as additional logistical support with resource requests (e.g., staffing or supplies).
+Emergency preparedness: When a response to an outbreak or infection control breach might require large amounts of agency resources, when media attention might occur, or when establishing an incident command system (ICS) is being considered, public health agencies should consider involving emergency preparedness staff.
+Emergency preparedness staff can provide expertise in emergency response and ICS, as well as additional logistical support with resource requests (e.g., staffing or supplies).

-Outbreak Response Team 3.2.3 Model Practices
+3.2.3 Outbreak Response Team Model Practices